ibaiGorordo/SIDMini-Stereo-Dataset-Autonomous-Driving/Readme.md

 The original SID dataset is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## Dataset
+ - Zed camera mounted on a car
  - Rectified stereo images
  - 20 fps
  - 1280x720 resolution
+ - Within the grounds of the University of Michigan-Dearborn campus.

 The dataset contains 3 recordings from the SID dataset.
 Each recording contains 2 videos (left and right) and 2 images (left and right).
 The recordings are:
  - [Campus_CCW_Clear_Day_002](Campus_CCW_Clear_Day_002): A clear day recording from the campus dataset.